MailBeez/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 #### Mode Indicators

-By default MailBeez is placed in **Simulation Mode**, which is indicated by the orange “Simulation” button in the upper right corner of the interface and can be seen throughout the MailBeez interface.
-The mode is also clearly displayed in the MailBeez Dashboard with a big bold button.
-Clicking this button not only changes the mode you’re in, but it also changes the button accordingly, so you know from a quick glance at your MailBeez Dashboard which mode you’re in:
+By default, MailBeez starts in **Simulation Mode**, which is indicated by an orange button marked “Simulation” in the upper right corner of the dashboard view.
+This button is visible throughout the MailBeez interface.
+The mode is also clearly visible in a widget section of the MailBeez main dashboard with a second larger button marked.
+Clicking either of these buttons changes the mode to either "Production" or “Simulation”.
+Not only does this change the mode you’re in, but it also changes the button color accordingly.
+So that, with a quick glance, you can see which mode you’re in:

-When MailBeez is in Simulation Mode, you can freely play around with MailBeez and learn what you can edit, touch, and change with full confidence that your customers will not receive any emails as a result of your playing and testing.
+When MailBeez is in Simulation Mode, you can freely play around with MailBeez settings and configurations to test your messaging and branding ideas.
+You can do this with full confidence that your customers will not receive any inadvertant emails as a result of these actions.

 #### Navigation Tabs

-Across the top of the interface, you will see a number of tabs which group common functionality and settings:
+Across the top of the main interface, you will see a number of tabs which group common functionality and settings:

-- **Tour -** Start intactive guided Tours
+- **Tour -** Start interactive guided Tours
-- **Home -** get a quick overview how MailBeez works for you
+- **Home -** Get a quick overview of how MailBeez works for you
-- **MailBeez Modules -** This houses all of your MailBeez email modules.
+- **MailBeez Modules -** Find here all your MailBeez email modules.
 Go here to configure, test, and run these modules.
-- **Filter & Helper -** This houses all of your MailBeez filter & helper modules.
+- **Filter & Helper -** Find here your MailBeez filter & helper modules.
 Go here to configure, test, and run these modules.
-- **Reports -** All of your MailBeez reports are located in this tab.
-Go here to activate & view your MailBeez reports.
+- **Reports -** Locate your MailBeez reports in this tab.
+Go here to activate & view your reports.
-- **Configuration -** Here you will find all of the configuration settings for the MailBeez framework, as well as extra configuration settings for various premium modules.
+- **Configuration -** Adjsut configuration settings for the MailBeez framework, as well as activate extra configuration settings for premium modules.
-- **About -** Here you will find information about MailBeez, links to rate MailBeez, view ratings, request a feature, and the domain information you will need when you purchase premium modules.
+- **About -** Find information about MailBeez, links to rate MailBeez, request a feature, and the domain information for premium modules.

 #### Beez-O-Graph With MailBeez Analytics Data